sam-xl/py_trees_parser/README.md

 There is a single robot node which will live in the blackboard under the state client (see Blackboards for more information about this).
 The intention of the robot node is to be the location for image/sensor subscriptions, joint state subscriptions, and the tf buffer.
-Additionally, and trigger services that may need to be run can be accessed via the `Robot.command` function, where the command to be called is passed via a string.
+Additionally, any trigger services that may need to be run can be accessed via the `Robot.command` function, where the command to be called is passed via a string.
 These commands are defined as a dictionary within the robot node.
 As for the tf tree one obtains transforms from the robot node via the `Robot.lookup_transform` function.
 This is just a